 What do you need to include in an income statement?

-Income statements include a broad range of items, including revenue, expenses, cost of goods sold (COGS), operating income, gross profit, income before taxes, net income, earnings per share (EPS), depreciation, and earnings before interest, taxes, depreciation, and amortization (EBITDA).
+Before you can prepare an income statement there are a few things you will need.
+Income statements include a broad range of items, including revenue, net revenue, cost of goods sold (COGS), gross profit, expenses, net income, depreciation, and earnings before interest, taxes, depreciation, and amortization (EBITDA).
 In many cases, this financial data will be divided into individual line items to improve the granularity of your reports.
 For example, expenses may be broken down into wages, procurement costs, etc.

 How to create an income statement